-This Property Rates By-Law only applies to the rating of property valued in accordance with the Act and the applicable regulations.
+This Property Rates Policy ('the Policy') only applies to the rating of property valued in accordance with the Act and the applicable regulations.

-4. PURPOSE OF THE BY-LAW
+4. PURPOSE OF THE POLICY

-The purpose of this by-law is to determine the categories of property in respect of which rates may be levied and categories of property owners who qualify for exemptions, rebates or reduction.
-This by-law also gives guidance on the processing of the exemptions, rebates and reduction to ensure a fair and a transparent system.
+The purpose of this policy is to determine the categories of property in respect of which rates may be levied and categories of property owners who qualify for exemptions, rebates or reduction.
+This policy also gives guidance on the processing of the exemptions, rebates and reduction to ensure a fair and a transparent system.